ibroraheem/okra-node/README.md

 ```

 You can similarly use other methods to access different Okra features like getting account details, transactions, balance, and more.

-## API Reference

-For detailed information on the available methods and their parameters, please refer to the [API Reference](API_REFERENCE.md).

 ## Contributing